-Gaining eligibility examples Allen enrolls in a one-year certificate program at Sarven Technical Institute.
+Gaining eligibility examples

+Allen enrolls in a one-year certificate program at Sarven Technical Institute.
 Sarven won't officially admit Allen before he provides an academic transcript from his previous school, but it admits him conditionally so he can start classes in the fall.
-Sarven receives Allen's transcript after he's attended for a month, and officially admits him.
-He's still in his first payment period when admitted, and so can receive Pell and campus-based funds for his entire enrollment.
-The school can also use the entire year for his period of enrollment for a loan, so that Allen can receive loan funds for his entire enrollment.
+Sarven receives Allen's transcript after he's attended for a month and officially admits him.
+He's still in his first payment period when admitted and so can receive Pell and campus-based funds for his entire period of enrollment.
+The school can also use the year as the period of enrollment for which Allen can receive a loan.

-Chavo is finishing his senior year in high school.
+Chavo is finishing his senior year in high school; his classes end June 4.
 He decides to start classes in the winter at Sarven Technical Institute on January 11.
-His high school classes end on the following June 4.
-He starts his second payment period at Sarven on May 17.
+The second payment period begins on May 17.
 Chavo isn't eligible for aid when he first starts classes at Sarven.
-However, when Chavo becomes eligible, after June 4, Sarven can disburse funds to Chavo retroactively for the second payment period that started on May 17.
-It can't disburse Pell and campus-based funds for the payment period that started in January, because he didn't become eligible until after that payment period ended.
-Sarven can also give Chavo a Stafford for his entire enrollment, starting in January, because it's all part of the same academic year, and so can be one period of enrollment.
+However, when he becomes eligible after June 4, Sarven can disburse campus-based funds to Chavo retroactively for the current payment period that started on May 17 (but not for the payment period that started in January) and a Stafford loan for the current enrollment period, which does include the payment period that began in January.